curiouslychris/smooch-docs/pages/guide/native-android-sdk.md

     ```

 <aside class="notice">
-Note: If your app has its own token registration, you need to trigger Smooch push notifications by calling the `triggerSmoochNotification` method on <a href="http://docs.smooch.io/api/android/io/smooch/core/GcmService.html">`FcmService`</a> class.</aside>
+Note: If your app has its own token registration, you need to trigger Smooch push notifications by calling the <code>triggerSmoochNotification</code> method on <a href="http://docs.smooch.io/api/android/io/smooch/core/FcmService.html"><code>FcmService</code></a> class.</aside>

 ### Step 4.
 Test it out!